Trevor-Jackson94/soccer_project/README.md

 •	What’s the most important variable in determining ticket sales?
 •	How do age and experience affect scoring potential?

-<br/><br/>
-Final Topic: Can we predict the outcome of this year’s English Premier League using historical data on each team’s players and total salary + expenditure in 2022?

 ## Dashboard
 [Link to Dashboard](https://public.tableau.com/app/profile/edwin.yu7780/viz/EnglishPremierLeagueAnalytics/EPLAnalytics?publish=yes)